 Read more: Why I Love Travel Photography

-Now I’ve talked about my favourite areas of Rotterdam, I’ll give you a few of my personal tips about coffeeshops (like actual coffee ha).
+Now I’ve talked about my favourite areas of Rotterdam in this insiders guide, I’ll give you a few of my personal tips about coffeeshops (like actual coffee).
 Let me know if you want other recommendations, beside the coffeebars!

 The insiders guide of Rotterdam – Coffeebars

 I’m a coffee fan so these coffee bars have to be included in this insiders guide of Rotterdam.
 Write these down for your city trip or save this insiders guide to read it again when you’re in Rotterdam.